<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2171572209666742&amp;ev=PageView&amp;noscript=1">

 Moving forward with the Swiss e-ID

 If you're an interested onlooker, an independent specialist keen to promote a reliable infrastructure, or responsible for preparing your organization for the challenges and opportunities of the Swiss e-ID – there are ways you can participate in the development process, and now is the time to take action.
-With the Public Beta tech stack launching in Q1 2025, you can assume an active role in shaping the future of Switzerland’s digital identity landscape.
+With the swiyu Public Beta tech stack now available, you can assume an active role in shaping the future of Switzerland’s digital identity landscape.
 Here’s how you can get involved:

 Stay informed: Sign up for the e-ID Newsletter from the FOITT team to receive the latest updates, insights, and invitations to participation meetings directly to your inbox.